 The Mobility Design Lab combines evidence-based research methods and real world solutions with design-led innovations that challenge prevailing orthodoxy.
 Our research mediates connections between science, government, engineering and user experiences of mobility systems.
 We engage with user-centred and participatory research techniques to reveal new insights into passenger experiences.
 We are passionate problem solvers with a strong track record of realising our work made real in the world.

-Candidates undertaking Monash University’s Doctor of Philosophy (PhD) are challenged to apply new thinking to interpret – and solve – complex questions.
+Candidates undertaking Monash University’s Graduate research degrees are challenged to apply new thinking to interpret – and solve – complex questions.
 Here are some of the projects they’re currently investigating.

 4 Sep 2019, 6–8pm